Refresh. Refresh. Refresh.

 We were looking for a place we could buy with cash (by selling mutual funds from our taxable account) in that price range in between.

 We toured a handful of homes with the hospital-assigned realtor and didn’t see anything that had us excited.
-We decided to circle back afterwards to a neighborhood where we had noticed a for-sale-by-owner sign.
+We decided to circle back afterward to a neighborhood where we had noticed a for-sale-by-owner sign.

 Fifteen minutes and a handshake later, we had a verbal agreement to purchase a great mid-century ranch on the Mighty Mississippi, just across from the river from the hospital.
 When you take home call as often as I did, location is paramount.